Would you like me to speak to your group?

 This talk covers all aspects of language arts in the 12 years of a Charlotte Mason education.

-- Charlotte Mason Language Arts Summary– a simple table that allows you to see at a glance the Charlotte Mason language arts methods, what they might replace from a standard workbook approach, and the ages the methods are used.
+- CM Language Arts Summary – a simple table that allows you to see at a glance the Charlotte Mason language arts methods, what they might replace from a standard workbook approach, and the ages the methods are used.

 Helpful posts and articles on this topic are: